Last updated on June 20, 2020

 This database and integrations tool enables you to save the WordPress audit trail to an external database (rather than in the WordPress database).
 This keeps your main database small, manageable and fast.

-The WP Security Audit Log is a great plugin for all WordPress users as well as multisite users.
+The WP Activity Log is a great plugin for all WordPress users as well as multisite users.

 In terms of security, you can monitor what happens in your site’s backend area in real-time.
 At many occasions, these plugin acts as a wall to users who tries to breach security.

-Not just that, using Temporary Login Without Password along with WP Security Audit Log is a great combo solution you would ever come across to keep a watch on all your WordPress users.
+Not just that, using Temporary Login Without Password along with WP Activity Log is a great combo solution you would ever come across to keep a watch on all your WordPress users.

 Give it a try and let us know about it in the comments section.